-UT San Antonio transcripts and other information from a student's academic records are released by the Registrar only upon written request from the student or other person authorized by law under the Family Educational Rights and Privacy Act of 1974 and when payment of the appropriate fee is made.
+UT San Antonio transcripts and other information from a student's academic records are released by the Office of Admissions and Registrar only upon written request from the student or other person authorized by law under the Family

+Educational Rights and Privacy Act of 1974 and when payment of the appropriate fee is made.
 Exceptions may be made in response to a subpoena or court order, under other circumstances as allowed under the Family Educational Rights and Privacy Act of 1974, and as provided in the policy on releasing directory information set forth in this catalog.

-All official certification with regard to the academic performance or status of a student or former student of The University of Texas at San Antonio are made by the Registrar's Office.
+All official certification with regard to the academic performance or status of a student or former student of the University of Texas at San Antonio are made by the Office of Admissions and Registrar.